-- Field viewer: shows either: - The current technical viewer (ccd47) image - The technical viewer image used in the last source acquisition - The compass right to the image shows the direction of the sky North - CCD: show the current ccd binning, frequency (frame rate) and illumination level in counts in the last 60 seconds.
-Binning may be zero if the ccd is off. - On/off: the two buttons ON and OFF control the power to the WFS unit.
-The ON button, in addition to simply turn on the power, will also perform a setup of the unit, thus taking some minutes to complete. - Status label: the status label can show either ON or OFF depending on the WFS power status.
+The compass right to the image shows the direction of the sky North

+- Manual acquire: if checked, performs manual acquisition clicking on the technical viewer image when an AcquireRef command is issued. - CCD: show the current ccd binning, frequency (frame rate) and illumination level in counts in the last 60 seconds.
+Binning may be zero if the ccd is off. - On/off buttons and label: the two buttons ON and OFF control the power to the WFS unit.
+The ON button, in addition to simply turn on the power, will also perform a setup of the unit, thus taking some minutes to complete.
+The label can show either ON or OFF depending on the WFS power status.
 The colored bar at the bottom represents the software status and will be either green or red, the latter case signaling a problem in the wfs software.
-There is currently no way of detailing or correcting such a problem from the AOS GUI, and the engineering interface must be used instead (see chapters 3.2 and 10.1 for how to check for software health)
+There is currently no way of detailing or correcting such a problem from the AOS GUI, and the engineering interface must be used instead (see chapters 3.2 and 10.1 for how to check for software health) - Status: shows the current WFS state machine status.